How to ship firearms

 Nonlicensees can ship firearms to a FFL business or a FFL holder.
 When shipping to a FFL holder, the holder will only release the firearm to the nonlicensed recipient identified.
 The recipient will be required to complete the necessary forms and pass a NICS background check.

-A nonlicensee cannot ship directly to another nonlicensee from a FedEx Office or other FedEx associated retail location.
+A nonlicensee cannot ship directly to another nonlicensee from a retail location.

 1. Remove all ammunition

 Firearms cannot be shipped with ammunition, remove all ammo before packing the firearm.
 Ensure the gun safety is turned on.
 All rifles and shotguns should be broken down.
-Ammunition is a dangerous good and may never be shipped from a FedEx Office or other FedEx associated retail location.
+Ammunition is a dangerous good and may never be shipped from a FedEx retail location.

 2. Secure firearm in a case